Dunkable Oatmeal and Chocolate Cookies

 Tips:

-Baker’s ammonia makes the final product crumbly, so I don’t recommend replacing it with baking powder.
-The slightly pungent odor that is released during baking will completely disappear when the cookies are cool.
+Baker’s ammonia makes the final product crumbly, so I don’t think it’s advisable to replace it with baking powder.
+The slightly pungent smell released during baking will completely disappear once the cookies cool.

 Author image